callanhunter/employee-management-system/README.md

 # Description

-### This project is designed to make it easy to view and add/view employess, add/view roles, and add/view departments.
+### This project is designed to make it easy to view and add/view employess, add/view roles, and view departments.
 The employee's salary and manager is also available to view

 # Table of contents